vesselinv/fuel-sprockets/README.md

 `require` *path* inserts the contents of the asset source file specified by *path*.
 If anywhere in the scanned files *path* is duplicated, it will only be inserted once at the first `require` spot.
+Also supports remote files from CDNs.

 ### The `require_directory` Directive ###